Things to Do in Buffalo

 Sahlen Field

 Buffalo is inherently a sports town, so there’s something for everyone.
 If you want your fix of baseball, Sahlen Field is your prime destination.
 Completed in 1988, the field is the home turf of the AAA Buffalo Bisons, directly affiliated with the Toronto Blue Jays.
-In fact, since the beginning of the COVID-19 pandemic, the Blue Jays have played their home games here due to COVID travel restrictions into Canada.
 The stadium holds 16,600 people and was recently upgraded with an LED scoreboard in the outfield and improved lighting to boot.
 It’s only two blocks away from KeyBank Center, too.

 Pearl Street Grill and Brewery